SAINATH-18/student-performance-ml/README.md

 # Student Performance Prediction

-This project uses Machine Learning to predict student performance based on factors like study hours and attendance.
+This project uses Machine Learning to predict student performance based on factors like study hours and attendance.As part of my AI learning, I worked on a dataset from Kaggle to build a machine learning model for student performance prediction.
-(This project is created using the help of chatgpt)

 ## Technologies Used
 - Python